Steve Ballmer says Google, Facebook should engage more with regulators

 Ballmer would know what it's like to face scrutiny by regulators.
 He oversaw Microsoft in 2002, when a federal judge concluded the company violated antitrust laws by leveraging its monopoly position in operating systems to capture the market for web browsers.

 Microsoft's second CEO, Ballmer led the company after Bill Gates stepped down in 2000 until 2014.
-During his tenure helming the company, he helped launch the Xbox video game console, Bing search engine to rival Google and steered the company toward what became the company's successful Azure business server business.
-He also oversaw Microsoft's efforts to spread its software to phones and tables.
-The phone effort failed and cost the company billions of dollars, but its own designed Surface line of computers have received positive reviews.
+During his tenure helming the company, he helped launch the Xbox video game console and Bing search engine, and steered the company toward what became the company's successful Azure business server business.
+He also oversaw Microsoft's efforts to expand its software to phones and tables.
+The phone effort failed and cost the company billions of dollars, but its Surface line of computers have received positive reviews.

 Since leaving, Ballmer bought and then sold a sizable stake in Twitter, funded a website called USAFacts that helps people better understand the US government spending, and bought the Los Angeles Clippers.